Valks-Games/sankari/README.md

 ## What is Sankari?
 Sankari is a non-profit F2P 2D Platformer about a hero whose village gets raided by the evil king.
 The hero goes on a journey to free back the villagers that were captured and defeat the evil king.

+This project was created to gain experience in the C# Godot environment for the 2D Platform genre and to prove to myself that I can make a complete game.
+I hope in making this open source that others will also learn some things that I have learned.

 ## Project Setup
 1. Install [Godot Mono 64 Bit](https://godotengine.org)
 2. Install [.NET SDK from this link](https://dotnet.microsoft.com/en-us/download)